Top 5 UX design firms in London for 2026

 • You are balancing quality with a more controlled budget.

-Questions to ask before hiring:
+Questions I would ask before hiring:

-• How do they manage design handoff?
+• How do you manage design handoff?

 • Pixelfield logo

-5. Pixelfield
+Pixelfield

 Best for: Agile digital product design and development for startups and SMEs

-Clients: Veolia, Raiffeisen Bank, CineStar
+Client examples to verify: Veolia, Raiffeisen Bank, CineStar

-Pixelfield is the most budget-accessible option in this shortlist.
-I would consider them for startups, SMEs, and product teams that need UX design connected closely with app or web development.
+I would consider Pixelfield for startups, SMEs, and product teams that need UX design connected closely with app or web development.
 The main due diligence point is to confirm that the research and UX strategy depth matches the complexity of your project.

 Good fit when: